shubham-brideside/TBSCRM-Backend/frontend-organizations-api.md

 4. **Owner validation:** disable selection for inactive users; backend rejects inactive/invalid roles.
 5. **Empty states:** show friendly message when `data` array is empty.
 6. **Toasts/snacks:** surface the backend `message` to users; 404/400 payloads are human-readable.
+7. **Calendar sync:** `googleCalendarId` is optional; when filled it must be a valid email belonging to the vendor’s Google Calendar.
+Deals created under that organization will sync their `eventDate` into the vendor’s calendar automatically (service account credentials required).